jankjr/janson/README.md

 }
 ```

-By default, the keys can be used directly as strings, it is also possible to use other keytypes, as long as you provide a `KeyType` annotation. `KeyType` requires class that extends the `JansonKeySerializer` interface as input.
+By default keys are serialized to `String` types, as json fields names can only be strings.
+But it is possible serialize the to other types from a string, as long as you provide a `KeyType` annotation. `KeyType` takes a `JansonKeySerializer` class.
+(Which is actually just a specialization of the `Serializer` interface).

 Below is an example of how to specify a specific format for keys in a map.